 For the past two weeks many Americans have enjoyed the Olympic Games.
 Watching the fastest runners and swimmers, the finest gymnasts, and the best teams in the world is both an inspiration and a thrill.
 It stirs the heart to see the athletic prowess that these young stars can reach.
 So moved, many people commit to improve their own physical fitness and set goals to achieve that end.

-To get fit, people need first to decide what their goals are.
+To get fit, people need first to decide what their fitness goals are.
 The first goal is rehabilitation.
 Injured athletes, and even injured couch potatoes who wish they were athletes, need to have healthy and normally functioning muscles, bones and nerves, not to mention organs such as heart and lungs, to be fit.
 How many of us sprain our ankle, strain our back, or bruise our muscles, and when the pain goes away think that we have fully rehabilitated?
 Some people exercise despite having a bad cold, the stomach flu, or a headache.
 You might say that the first goal in fitness is to move from abnormal health to normal health.

 The second goal in fitness is to optimize health.
 Many people have normally functioning bodies but still are not in good physical condition.
 The American College of Sports Medicine recommends 30 minutes of moderate cardiovascular exercise five days per week, resistance exercise two days per week, and flexibility exercises three days per week.
 Such a routine will not produce Olympic champions, or even local tennis club champions, but will provide a good level of fitness for day to day life in most people.